mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

     <summary><strong>Donor Advised Funds</strong></summary>
     <br>

+- DAF is mostly the United States concept.
+- DAFs were originated by community foundations to boost charitable giving.
+The first DAF was created in 1931 by the New York Community Trust.
+Overtime commercial investment services got involved which boosted charitable giving further.
-- DAF — donor advised fund is an investment account that lets you take a tax deduction now and give the money to charity later.
+- DAF — donor advised fund is an investment account which could be opened via a brokerage service that lets you take a tax deduction when contributions are made and give the money to a charity later.
 - DAF allows for maximizing granting by investing the money tax-free.
-- A grant can be made anytime from your DAF to a charity of your choice.
+- A grant can be made anytime from a DAF to a charity of your choice.
 Approval of a grant is at DAF sponsor's discretionary based on their internal policies.
 - DAF provider charges an administrative fee to invest your DAF and make donations when you recommend them.
 Administrative fee varies based on an account balance and contributions.
-- Investment options are limited to index funds unless you have a professionally managed account which has a high minimum on account balance.
-There are certain players who are starting to offer ETFs.
+- Investment options are limited to index funds unless you have a professionally managed account which requires a high account balance.
+There are certain players who are starting to offer ETFs but not widely adopted.
-- DAF is mostly the United States concept.
 - DAF is a 501(c)3 organization which needs to comply with [IRS guidelines](https://www.irs.gov/charities-non-profits/charitable-organizations/donor-advised-funds).
 - While there are certain charity exemption rules, IRS qualified charities need to meet eligibility requirements.
 More from [IRS](https://www.irs.gov/charities-and-nonprofits).
 - IRS provides [The Exempt Organizations Business Master File Extract](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf) which provides information about an organization from the Internal Revenue Service's Business Master File.
 It has the most recent information the IRS has for these organizations.